repocutter [-q] [-d] [-i 'filename'] [-r 'selection'] 'subcommand'

 repocutter expunge '^Directory1' '^Directory2' repocutter pathrename '^TheDirIWantToMigrate/' '' repocutter expunge '^branches/crazy-feature/UnrelatedApp1/ repocutter pathrename 'branches/crazy-feature/TheAppIWantToMigrate/' 'branches/crazy-feature/' repocutter expunge '^tags/v1.001/UnrelatedApp1/' repocutter expunge '^tags/v1.001/UnrelatedApp2/' repocutter pathrename '^tags/v1.001/TheAppIWantToMigrate/' 'tags/v1.001/' repocutter expunge '^trunk/UnrelatedApp1/' repocutter expunge '^trunk/UnrelatedApp2/' repocutter pathrename '^trunk/TheAppIWantToMigrate/' 'trunk/'

 The sift and expunge operations can produce output dumps that are invalid.
-The problem is copyfrom operations (Subversion branch creations).
-If an included revision includes a copyfrom reference to an excluded one, the reference target won't be in the emitted dump; it won't load correctly in Subversion, and while reposurgeon has fallback logic that backs down to the latest existing revisioon before the kissing one this expedient is fragile.
+The problem is copyfrom operations (Subversion branch and tag creations).
+If an included revision includes a copyfrom reference to an excluded one, the reference target won’t be in the emitted dump; it won’t load correctly in Subversion, and while reposurgeon has fallback logic that backs down to the latest existing revisioon before the kissing one this expedient is fragile.
 The revision number in a copyfrom header pointing to a missing revision will be zero.
 Attempts to be clever about this won’t work; the problem is inherent in the data model of Subversion.